 “They are better and more locked into winning this battle, so as stubborn and persistant as you feel you may be, they are still going to get the better of you due to their super-power ability in this area”

-Those are some phrases I said consistently when supervising staff who were having some frustrations.
+Those are some phrases I said consistently when supervising the staff who worked in our residential program for Parenting and Pregnant Teens, who were having some frustrations.

 Now let’s think of this area in terms of parenting your own children:

 When we raise the bottom, we allow our children to experience a natural consequence to their choice.

 An example of this could be wearing shorts on a cold day.
 The child/teen will be cold if they do not dress appropriately for the temperature.
 That is a consequence of dressing for summer in the winter.

 If you do not turn in your homework, your grade will reflect that.
 A ‘0’ score brings down a percentage much more quickly than a score of even 50%, so turning in your homework will help your grades if you are motivated by grades.